serkkz/panda3d-docs/programming/directgui/directframe.rst

    app = MyApp()
    app.run()

-This will give us a black frame that is located at the lower left side of the screen.

 Usually one would decide on one of the ways to read and write values for DirectGUI objects a third way to access and change properties is the